 Culture and history in Vaduz Liechtenstein should not be missed.
 You can find out more about the principality in these Vaduz sights.
 Only those who deal with it can understand and understand the Principality of Liechtenstein enjoy.
 How can a country exist that is nestled in a strip of land between the Swiss Rhine Valley and the Vorarlberg mountains?
 We went looking for clues in the city's museums.
 All three museums are located in the center of the state capital.
 Again the country surprises us with its treasures.
 We did not expect such values.

 Picasso and Giacometti in the art museum in Vaduz Liechtenstein

 A dark building stands on the pedestrian street.
 Behind it hides the art museum of Vaduz.
 Friedemann Marsch leads us through the exhibition rooms.
 He explains how to present modern art in his museum.
 In the art museum one has on the Art specialized since the 60 years.
 There are temporary exhibitions and works by the museum.
 Unlike usual, temporary exhibitions are not separated from the permanent exhibition.
 Instead, one exposes loans between their own works of art and thus puts them in relation to each other.
 An interesting concept.

 A stairwell also connects the art museum with the Hilti Art Foundation.
 This is financed by the Hilti company.
 (The ones with the construction machines - yes.)
 In it we see art from the time before 1960.
-These include works by Picasso, Giacometti, Kirchner and Beckmann.
+Among them are works by Picasso, Giacometti, Kirchner or Beckmann.
 If you look at both museums, you walk through the art of the 20th century.
-As a museum cooperation, the art museum and the Hilti Art Foundation attract art lovers from around the world.
+As a museum cooperation, the art museum and the Hilti Art Foundation attract art lovers from all over the world.